open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 ## `caa` validation method {#caa-api}

-A `caa` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple vantage points.
+A `caa` requests asks the MPIC service to retrieve the relevant CAA DNS records for a given domain from multiple perspectives.

 This method has the following specific fields.